Staff

 Teddy Brooks, Trans Resource Center Office Administrator

-Teddy Brooks (she/her) joined Sisters PGH in 2024 as a Trans Resource Center Office Administrator.
+She joined Sisters PGH in 2024 as a Trans Resource Center Office Administrator.
 In this role, Teddy has quickly become an essential part of the team, bringing dedication and a commitment to creating a safe and inclusive space for the trans and non-binary communities in Pittsburgh.

 As the Trans Resource Center Office Administrator, Teddy oversees the daily operations of the center, ensuring it remains a welcoming and resourceful environment for all who come through its doors.
 Her responsibilities include managing Marsha’s Closet, where community members can access trans-affirming clothing, and handling client intake by personally welcoming and assisting individuals in connecting with essential resources.
 Additionally, Teddy leads the organization’s social media initiatives, crafting content that elevates awareness of Sisters PGH’s mission and services.